-Mission Statement: St. Joseph School provides programs where all students have the opportunity to learn, play and have fun while promoting positive self-esteem, sportsmanship and Christian behavior.
+Mission Statement: St. Joseph School provides programs where all students have the opportunity to learn, play and have fun while promoting positive self-esteem, sportsmanship, and Christian behavior.

-A Director, assisted by the Committee, oversees the extracurricular sports offered by St. Joseph School.
-These include girls' volleyball and Robotics in the fall, basketball for boys and girls during the winter, and spring soccer.
+A Director, assisted by the Committee, oversees the extracurricular sports and activities offered by St. Joseph School.
+These include but are not limited to: volleyball, Robotics, basketball, fall & spring soccer, baseball and softball.
 Fees are charged to cover expenses.
 See also the St. Joseph School Activities and Athletics Program Handbook, as part of this book.